Where should I start?

 There are many different types of equipment on offer, ranging from small gadgets to large items like wheelchairs.
 Here are a few examples:

-- riser recliner chairs – these can help you stand up and sit down, as well as help you feel more comfortable when you’re sitting
+- riser recliner chairs – can help you stand up and sit down, as well as help you feel more comfortable when you’re sitting

 Our factsheet Choosing disability equipment has more information on types of equipment that can help with mobility and sensory problems.
 The Disabled Living Foundation has factsheets on how to choose equipment for different purposes – for example, to help with dementia or cognitive impairments.